daviddarnes/david.darn.es/_posts/2016-10-19-how-to-create-and-publish-a-jekyll-theme-gem.md

 ---
-title: "How to Create and Publish a Jekyll Theme Gem"
+title: "How to Create a Jekyll Theme Gem"
 category: tutorial
 icon: tutorial
 colour: "#e9573f"